 Lemon is a powerful antioxidant, anti-inflammatory and antibacterial component all packed in a citrus fruit that can be linked to improving skin conditions and concerns, as well as break down dirt and stains from bacterial build up as a cleaning detergent.
 You may come to find that the lemon is multipurpose for different aspects in your home with its natural exfoliate and detox offering, allowing you to make multiple uses of this power fruit for different areas within your home.

-Our Meeschell product recommendations, with lemon as a key ingredient in some of our bestselling cosmetic and home products;
+Our Meeschell product recommendations, with lemon as a key ingredient in some of our bestselling wellness and home products are:

 - Lucabello Lemon and Lavender Fit Soak

 - Fog and Tree CBD Hair Mask Treatment

 - Essentially Hiatos Fresh Start Exfoliating Face Wash